futurice/Dacne/README.md

 - Don't use excessive amounts of disk space (keep track of usage)
 - Support rapid GUI tweaking iterations and fast build+deploy process to facilitate developer+designer 'pair programming'
 - Support efficient unit (and integration) testing (black box? white box?) with mocking (only platform classes? all classes?).
 Property based testing? (generating data sets to test against)

-### Optional requirements ###
-*The apps might need to*

-- R3: Implement different GUIs and navigation structures for different devices (WP, Win 8, (Xbox One, iOS and Android with Xamarin))
-- Handle authentication
-  - The requirements vary from just blocking pages from unauthenticated users to more fine grained access control to the data (possible already dowloaded into the app)
-  - In some cases registration and login are handled by third parties, and third party implementations, such as facebook, web view navigated to a web page implemented by a third party etc..
-  - In some cases login and registration UIs are implemented by the app, in which cases efficient form handling with validation, hints and such is important.
-- Push new data or updates to the received data to the backend
-  - In some cases it is required to be able to store the changes on the device between sessions (and handle possible 'merge' conflicts when syncing)
+- Will be released as MVP as soon as possible
+- Greatly evolve during their lifespan
-- (Code up to view models might be required to be able to run on iOS and Android with Xamarin)
+- (optional) Code up to view models might be required to be able to run on iOS and Android with Xamarin
-- Be localized to multiple languages
-- Want to conserve battery by bundling network requests (for background tasks?)
-- Want to be compiled with .NET Native for better performance
+- (optional) Want to be compiled with .NET Native for better performance

 ### Out of scope ###
 The following items are things on which delibirate compromises can be made in favor of the mandatory or optional requirements listed above.